chhopsky/foldysheet/README.md

 The foldy sheet is a physical implementation of a binary tree representing the full set of every possibility of the outcome of a regular LCS season, and is used to determine who's made playoffs, who hasn't, and how many scenarios in which team X makes it.

+This program works for all riot leagues supported by Panda, which is most of them.

 Requirements: Python 3.8, pipenv

 HOW TO USE: